<timeline 1992>

 (Photo taken at Six Flags in St. Louis by Eric Townsend)

 • Rich Mullins and Band perform at Six Flags Over Mid America in St. Louis, MO at 1:00 p.m. as part of "Celebrate St. Louis."
-Margaret Beck and Whitcross also perform.
+Margaret Becker and Whitcross also perform.
 Before the show, Rich went into the audience and passed out chocolates to audience members.
 Michael W. Smith and Kim Kill perform the following day.

 April 24-26, 1992